All in One View

 'linelist_data' is a valid linelist object

-If your dataset requires a new tag other than those defined in the linelist package, use allow_extra = TRUE when creating the linelist object with its corresponding datatype using the linelist::make_linelist() function.
+If your dataset requires a new tag other than those defined in the package linelist, use allow_extra = TRUE when creating the linelist object with its corresponding data type using the function linelist::make_linelist().

 Challenge